MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-Housing-Federal-Housing-Commissioner-Department-Housing-Urban-Development/part-3280-Manufactured-Home-Construction-Safety-Standards/subpart-G-Plumbing-Systems/section-3280.611.md

 (3) Mechanical vents must be installed in accordance with the vent manufacturer's instructions.

-(e) *Grade and connections* - (1) *Horizontal vents.* Each vent shall extend vertically from its fixture “T” or point of connection with the waste piping to a point not less than 6 inches above the extreme flood level of the fixture it is venting before offsetting horizontally or being connected with any other vent pipe.
+(e) *Grade and connections*—(1) *Horizontal vents.* Each vent shall extend vertically from its fixture “T” or point of connection with the waste piping to a point not less than 6 inches above the extreme flood level of the fixture it is venting before offsetting horizontally or being connected with any other vent pipe.
 Vents for horizontal drains shall connect above the centerline of the drain piping ahead (downstream) of the trap.
 Where required by structural conditions, vent piping may offset below the rim of the fixture at the maximum angle or height possible.

 (f) *Vent terminal.* Vents must terminate through the roof or wall, or to a mechanical vent device in accordance with paragraph (d) of this section.